 These are the bonus features included on the computer disc:

-on a multi-media DVD with all the bonus features
+with the audio and video bonus features

 -- as an E-book